aidansteele/demo-serverless-aspnetcore/README.md

 <img width="132" alt="Use this template" src="https://user-images.githubusercontent.com/369053/78318746-483f7180-75b1-11ea-95b9-6c97f7677125.png">

 Once your repo has been created, the first run in GitHub Actions will unfortunately fail because you haven't yet setup secrets.
-You'll want to follow [this AWS guide][aws-actions] to setup your secrets in GitHub.
+You'll want to follow [this AWS guide][aws-action] to setup your secrets in GitHub.
 You'll know it's done correctly when your secrets look like this: